 - Visiting with drones

-For information about keeping yourself, your family, and other visitors safe while visiting BC Parks, see the staying safe page.
+For detailed information about keeping yourself, your family, and other visitors safe while visiting BC Parks, see the staying safe page.

 Respect and reconciliation